kanishkamisra/website/content/authors/admin/_index.md

 ### Other things:

--   I co-organized the UChicago/TTIC NLP Seminar, along with the wonderful [Mina Lee](https://minalee-research.github.io/) and [Zhewei Sun](https://zhewei-sun.github.io/).
+-   I am the author of [minicons](https://minicons.kanishka.website), a python library that facilitates large scale behavioral analyses of transformer language models.
--   I am the author of [minicons](https://minicons.kanishka.website), a python package that facilitates large scale behavioral analyses of transformer language models.
+-   I used to co-organize the UChicago/TTIC NLP Seminar, along with the wonderful [Mina Lee](https://minalee-research.github.io/) and [Zhewei Sun](https://zhewei-sun.github.io/).
 -   I spent Fall 2022 as a Research Intern at Google AI working on multi-hop reasoning and language models.
 -   In summer of 2022, I hosted a two part discussion group on [Neural Nets for Cognition](https://neural-nets-for-cognition.net/) \@ [CogSci 2022](https://cognitivesciencesociety.org/cogsci-2022/)
 <!---   I was selected to be a Graduate Student Fellow in the inaugural [Purdue Graduate School Mentoring Fellows](https://news.cla.purdue.edu/2021/12/01/purdues-graduate-school-mentoring-graduate-student-fellow-program/) program!-->